jnozzi/cocoadev.com/markdown/MultipleValueBindingSetProgrammatically.md

 ----

-Well the proper name is     displayPatternValue1, see http://developer.apple.com/documentation/Cocoa/Reference/General/CocoaBindingsRef/General/BindingsText/General/NSTextField.html
+Well the proper name is     displayPatternValue1, see http://developer.apple.com/documentation/Cocoa/Reference/CocoaBindingsRef/BindingsText/NSTextField.html

 I just tried the following code:

-General/NSDictionary* options = General/[NSDictionary dictionaryWithObject:@"-> %{value1}@ <-" forKey:@"General/NSDisplayPattern"];
+NSDictionary* options = [NSDictionary dictionaryWithObject:@"-> %{value1}@ <-" forKey:@"NSDisplayPattern"];
 [textField bind:@"displayPatternValue1" toObject:arrayController withKeyPath:@"arrangedObjects.title" options:options];

 And it works w/o problems for me.
-How did you instantiate the General/NSTextField (although the run-time exception seems to make clear that it really is an General/NSTextField instance)?
+How did you instantiate the NSTextField (although the run-time exception seems to make clear that it really is an NSTextField instance)?

 Try sending     exposedBindings to the text field and see what you get back, this is what I get: